nychealth/coronavirus-data/README.md

 - Neighborhood name
 - Borough name

-Neighborhood names represent the [42 NYC United Hospital Fund (UHF) neighborhoods]( http:/a816-dohbesp.nyc.gov/IndicatorPublic/EPHTPDF/uhf42.pdf).
-All cases are assigned to a UHF neighborhood based on ZCTA.
-Borough names are assigned according to the UHF neighborhood.
+Neighborhood names represent the [Neighborhood Organizing Census Committee](https://www1.nyc.gov/site/census/index.page) boundaries, which were recently developed by the U.S. Census Bureau with input from community groups.

 Note that sum of counts in this file may not match values in Citywide tables because of records with missing geographic information.
 This file does not currently contain information on probable deaths.